python/mypy/CONTRIBUTING.md

   These classify the user-facing impact of the change.
 Specifically "refactoring" means there should be no user-facing effect.
-* **topic-** labels group issues touching a similar aspect of the project, for example PEP 484 compatibility, a specific command-line option or dependency.
+* **topic-** labels group issues touching a similar aspect of the project, for example, PEP 484 compatibility, a specific command-line option, or dependency.